knative/docs/serving/samples/traffic-splitting/README.md

 kubectl get route --output yaml
 ```

 4. When the new route is ready, you can access the new endpoints:
    The hostname and IP address can be found in the same manner as the
    [Creating a RESTful Service](../rest-api-go) sample:

 ```
+export SERVICE_HOST=`kubectl get route stock-route-example --output jsonpath="{.status.domain}"`

+# In Knative 0.2.x or prior versions, we use `knative-ingressgateway`.
+INGRESSGATEWAY=knative-ingressgateway

+# In Knative 0.3.x the use of `knative-ingressgateway` is deprecated.
+# We should use `istio-ingressgateway` since `knative-ingressgateway`
+# will be removed in 0.4.
+if kubectl get configmap config-istio -n knative-serving &> /dev/null; then
+    INGRESSGATEWAY=istio-ingressgateway
+fi

-export SERVICE_HOST=`kubectl get route stock-route-example --output jsonpath="{.status.domain}"` export SERVICE_IP=`kubectl get svc knative-ingressgateway --namespace istio-system \
+export SERVICE_IP=`kubectl get svc $INGRESSGATEWAY --namespace istio-system \
     --output jsonpath="{.status.loadBalancer.ingress[*].ip}"`
 ```

 - Make a request to the index endpoint: